adityasingh13177-lgtm/DSA-concept/README.md

 # DSA-concept
-Here i have noted some concept and question of dsa
+Here i have noted some concept and questions of dsa